Amplify troubleshooting for social posting issues

 Why does the WhatsApp integration keep disconnecting from Amplify?

-WhatsApp disconnects when the linked device is removed from the mobile phone, when the phone is not connected for 14 consecutive days, or when you exceed the maximum of 4 linked devices per account.
+WhatsApp disconnects when the linked device is removed from the mobile phone, when the phone is not connected for 14 consecutive days, or when you exceed the maximum of 4 linked devices per feed.
 The Amplify integration appears as Firefox on Ubuntu in the WhatsApp linked devices list.